US working with pharmaceutical firm on new type of coronavirus treatment

 Monoclonal antibodies are lab-produced copies of a single type of antibody and are a form of immunotherapy.

-They lock on to certain proteins on a virus, neutralising the pathogen's ability to infect human cells.
+They lock on to certain proteins on a virus, neutralizing the pathogen's ability to infect human cells.

 Regeneron's REGN-EB3, a cocktail of three monoclonal antibodies, was last year shown to significantly boost survival rates among Ebola patients in the Democratic Republic of Congo.